hanifsgy/NoteTaking/data-science/Data Science.md

 4. Deep Learning
    - Deep learning is a set of predictive mthodologies that borrows its strucvture from the neural network structures of the brain.
 This class of method is particularly effective for making predictions from big data
    - Deep learning is sub-field within data science, and it can be used as a decision model with application to produces deep learning AI

+### Main Python Libraries

+Advanced data analysis

+- Numpy
+- SciPy
+- pandas

+Data Visualization

+- Matplotlib
+- Seaborn

+Machine Learning

+- Scikit-learn
+- TensorFlow
+- Keras

+## Data Preparation

+### pandas

+fast data cleaning, preparation, and analysis.
+Easy to use data visualization and machine learning

+Built on top of NumPy (array, and matrices)

+1. **Indexing**
+   - An index is a list of integers or labels you use to uniquely identify rows or columns